open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/database.md

 **[1]:** Required, if other than the default database (`0`).

 **[2]:** It is not recommended to attempt any client-side parsing of `db.statement` just to get this property, but it should be set if it is provided by the library being instrumented.
-If the operation is acting upon an anonymous table, or more than one table, this value may be omitted.
+If the operation is acting upon an anonymous table, or more than one table, this value MUST NOT be set.
 <!-- endsemconv -->

 ## Examples